 iStock/Maya23KWho isn’t familiar with the origins of Bugs, Thumper, or Peter Cottontail?
 These famous bunnies are beloved characters from classic childhood cartoons, movies, and literature.
 But did you ever wonder how the most famous bunny of all, the Easter Bunny, became synonymous with a holiday commemorating the resurrection of Jesus?

 While there isn’t any historical documentation that explains how a rabbit became the “furry” face of Easter, the most obvious connection may be the calendar.
 April showers not only brings spring flowers, but the birth of baby rabbits.
 Both springtime and bunnies are iconic symbols of birth and renewal.
 “Rabbits (originally hares) are longstanding fertility symbols associated with the arrival of spring, because they are so prolific and give birth as soon as the weather warms,” notes Diane Shane Fruchtman, PhD, Assistant Professor of Religion, Rutgers University, New Brunswick, New Jersey.
+(Check out this guide to having the ultimate Easter brunch.)

 But according to Dr. Fruchtman, there’s no religious significance to a bunny being part of the Easter holiday.
 “The holiday of Easter is a celebration of the resurrection of Jesus who, according to the Gospels of Mark, Matthew, and Luke, celebrated the Jewish Passover holiday on a Thursday (the last supper was a Passover Seder, celebrating the Israelites’ exodus from Egypt), was crucified on a Friday, and rose from the dead on a Sunday, on the third day after his crucifixion.”